-Research and teaching proposed to occur on exterior campus lands require an Outdoor Research/Land Use Approval from Campus Planning & Development (CPD).
+Research and teaching proposed to occur on exterior campus lands require an Outdoor Research/Land Use Approval from Campus Planning.
 The campus is generally viewed as a living laboratory that allow for research and teaching opportunities to take advantage of the unique campus setting and environment.
 All projects will be assessed first on research and academic merits by the UBC Okanagan Office of Research Services (ORS) to confirm relevance to UBC’s academic mission.

-Following confirmation, CPD will ensure that the research requests comply with The UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines, and are compatible with adjacent land uses or other approved research spaces.
-Should the proposal include the construction of any new buildings or structures, then a Development Approval from CPD would also be required.
+Following confirmation, CP will ensure that the research requests comply with the UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines, and are compatible with adjacent land uses or other approved research spaces.
+Should the proposal include the construction of any new buildings or structures, then a Development Approval from CP would also be required.

 To apply for an approval to undertake an outdoor research or teaching project on campus, visit the ORS website to submit an application to the UBC Okanagan ORS.

 Proposed changes to a street, landscape or below- and above-grade infrastructure require a Street and Landscape Approval from CP.
 Such changes include new utility infrastructure, landscape alterations, road and pathway improvement, and outdoor public art.
 The Street and Landscape Approval process ensures that any proposed changes comply with the UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines.